-Submit in the D2L Digital Dropbox called Contemporary Issue Analysis.
+Submit finished work in the appropriate D2L Digital Dropbox (October 21 Group or November 25 Group).
 If your final work is a file, upload the file.
 Please note, only Word, PDF, KEY or PPT formats will be accepted and you may only upload ONE file.
 If your final work is online, provide a cover sheet (in Word or PDF) with your name and the url where I can find your work.
 Also, only one url will be accepted.
-All work must be submitted by Monday, December 12th at midnight.
+All work must be submitted by midnight on the date due.